mbenhamd/Deep-GONet/README.md

 # Deep GONet

-From the article entitled **Deep GONet: Self-explainable deep neural network using Gene Ontology for phenotype prediction from gene expression data** (submitted to ECCB'20)
+From the article entitled **Deep GONet: Self-explainable deep neural network using Gene Ontology for phenotype prediction from gene expression data**

 ---